flutter/flutter/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-To ensure high-quality PRs and a smooth reviewing process to land your PR as quickly a possible, please confirm the following by checking the relevant checkboxes (`[x]`).
-PRs, that do not check all boxes, may be rejected.
+Before you submit this PR confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).
+This will ensure a smooth and quick review process.

 - [ ] I read the [Contributor Guide] and followed the process outlined there for submitting PRs.